Space flights now and in the future will carry passengers, including William Shatner. Would you go, too?

 But for the space nerds among us, that's not the case at all.
 Many space enthusiasts know what's in development, what's launching, who's up in the air, and what the success rates are.
 For the rest of us, we need a little more information.

 Currently, space missions are unfolding every single day.
-Hard to believe, right?

-But the ISS has been orbiting Earth since the first segment launched in 1998.
+The ISS has been orbiting Earth since the first segment launched in 1998.
 It's been a continuously manned space mission since the first astronauts boarded.
 Bill Shepherd, Yuri Gidzenko, and Sergei Krikalev boarded it in 2000.
 They spent several months aboard the station as it sped around Earth at 15,500 miles per hour.
 Since these first pioneers resided on the station, 220 astronauts from 17 different countries have visited and lived on the ISS.
 But that's not all that's going on out there.

 Launched from the space shuttle Discovery in 1990.
 Hubble is still fully functional and has sent over 1.4 million observations and images to Earth.
 In addition to the study of our solar system, it's also helped us see places in our Universe that are 13.4 billion light-years away.
 We've had a glimpse into forming galaxies, the expanse of black holes, and the history of the Universe.